A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Method

-Different from most of CRF models that have been built up with only unary and binary potentials~\cite{Zheng-2015-CRFRNN,Chen-2018-DSI}, two types of higher order potentials are introduced in our work.
-One is a patch-unary potential to characterize the information of tissues, the other is a patch-binary potential to depict the surrounding spatial relation among different tissue areas.
-Our HCRF is expressed by Eq.~\eqref{equ:1}.
+Unlike most of CRF models that constructed with only unary and binary potentials~\cite{Zheng-2015-CRFRNN, Chen-2018-DSI}, two types of high order potentials are developed in our HCRF.
+One is a patch-unary potential to describe target images characteristic, the other is a patch-binary potential to formulate the contextual relationship among neighboring tissue regions.
+The expression of HCRF is shown by Eq.~\ref{equ:1}.

 where